juancortesparra/Platzi-Avocado/README.md

-# Platzi-Avocado
+# Platzi-Avocado 🥑
-This is a fullstack course, we use GraphQL,Apollo-server/ Node.js, Prisma and Date Base
+This is a fullstack course, we use GraphQL,Apollo-server/ Node.js, Prisma and DB.